 The rocket is named after the first American in space, Alan Shepard.
 The launch took place in West Texas on January 23 at 9:08 A.M. local time.
 New Shepard reaches an altitude of about 66-miles, beyond the boundary of space.

-On board is a lofting capsule that intends to send humans to space in the near future.
+On board is a lofting capsule that intends to send humans to space.
 Its six large windows will allow paying customers to experience approximately four minutes of weightlessness before parachuting back to Earth.

 Tickets are not yet on sale, but the goal is to have them on the market by the end of this year.
 Rumors are suggesting that they will be similar in cost of a ticket on Virgin Galactic’s space plane, which start at $250,000.